-This spinach dip is made with gluten free homemade onion soup mix.
+This homemade gluten free onion soup mix is perfect for making onion dip, spinach dip, or marinades.
 Serve it with fresh vegetables or corn chips for a crowd favorite appetizer.

 WANT TO SAVE THIS RECIPE?